Mission San Miguel Arcangel: One of the Best California Missions

 Mission San Miguel Arcangel was the sixteenth of the California Missions to be founded, and it opened its doors in 1797.
-While the original church was destroyed, the current chapel was built in the early 1800’s and the mission itself is one of the most beautiful for the old style that is still on display there.
-It is one of my personal favorite missions as the photographic opportunities make it a great place to feel really engaged with the history you are visiting.
+While the original church was destroyed, the current chapel was built in the early 1800s, and the mission itself is one of the most beautiful for the old style that is still on display there.
+It is one of my favorite missions, as the photographic opportunities make it a great place to engage with the history you are visiting.
 You can read about my time visiting all the missions here or read on to learn about the beautiful Mission San Miguel Arcangel.

 - Cost: $3

 - Location: 775 Mission St, San Miguel, CA 93451

 - Read about all 21 of the California Missions here

 - This information is from my visit in 2016

 Mission San Miguel is located right off Highway 101 on the Mission St exit.
 You can see the mission right when you get off the freeway, and there is a small parking lot in front of the mission for visitors.

 Be sure to also stop by the historic bell tower that you see when you get off the freeway.
 It is not close to the parking lot, but you can pull off for a few pictures on the way.

 San Miguel is in my top five missions, as it has been able to maintain a historic style in a realistic and not renovated way.
 The walls feel like they are crumbling in front of your eyes, and while it still feels perfectly safe, the decay makes for pretty amazing pictures and experiences.
 The vibe of the mission is more like a living history than the others.

 The exterior of the missions has one large section of the quadrilateral and the facade of the chapel.
 The chapel facade is relatively plain as far as the missions go, but it looks nice next to the old wall.